 1-½ cup fresh cranberries

 Combine ingredients in a medium saucepan over medium-high heat, and stir until the sugar dissolves.
 Using a slotted spoon, carefully remove ½ cup of cranberries and set aside (for garnish).
 Reduce heat and simmer until the remaining cranberries start to burst.
 Next, remove from heat and allow the mixture to cool before pouring through a mesh strainer into a glass container.
 Seal the container and store the simple syrup in the refrigerator for up to one week (combine it with sparkling water for a refreshing soda).

 Ginger simple syrup

-1 cup fresh ginger, peeled and chopped
+1 cup each of sugar, water, and fresh ginger, peeled and chopped

 White chocolate-drizzled cranberries